kensmith/ai/README.md

 See `sandbox/ai.mk` in this package for a build target that you can run instead of doing the above by hand.

+Select the models you want to use by adding to the $(models) make variable using the form <provider>|<model>.
+The stock ai.mk contains a few examples.

 Create a file called `question.md` in the same directory as that makefile, then: